PotNoble/PotNoble/README.md

-# Hello there!👋 I am Cole!
+# Hello there!👋 I'm Cole!

 <br />